 - Process step deliverables: The tenth column has to mention the deliverables for each process step under consideration.
 It is also important to know who owns those deliverables.

-- Source and location of data: The eleventh column of the Data Collection Plan records the source for the availability of data accompanied with the location of data.
+- Source and location of data: The eleventh column of the Plan records the source for the availability of data accompanied with the location of data.
 The location of data does not refer to the physical location.
 It mainly refers to the location within the process.
 The Data Collection Plan must explicitly specify where in the process data must be collected from.

-- Reporting format: The twelfth column of the Data Collection Plan talks about the method or format of reporting to the internal and/or external stakeholder.
+- Reporting format: The twelfth column of the Plan talks about the method or format of reporting to the internal and/or external stakeholder.
 The data collection plan shall explain the format in which the collected data needs to be displayed to internal and/or external stakeholders.
 Most probably a graphical method is used because it is intuitively easier to use.

-- Standard Operating Procedure: The final column of the Data Collection Plan shall incorporate Standard Operating Procedure (SOP) document for everybody’s reference
+- Standard Operating Procedure: The final column of the Plan shall incorporate Standard Operating Procedure (SOP) document for everybody’s reference

 A solid Data Collection Plan will help Lean Six Sigma teams to collect data in the Measure phase of the DMAIC cycle with accuracy, precision, and transparency.
 With a Data Collection Plan, all the stakeholders will be informed and there will be an opportunity to question some of the Data Collection Plan ideas before the actual data collection begins.
 Creating a Data Collection Plan avoids teams just jumping in and collecting data at random.
 A Data Collection Plan is a structured way of stipulating exactly how the project’s data will be collected.